-The Cinema Accelerator digital product expands cinema advertising beyond the theater environment to reach digitally-connected moviegoers before and after the movie experience, both online and on mobile devices.
+Cinema Accelerator - In addition to our ad-supported consumer-facing digital products, our Cinema Accelerator digital product expands cinema advertising beyond the theater environment to reach digitally-connected moviegoers before and after the movie experience, both online and on mobile devices.
 Cinema Accelerator identifies moviegoers through exclusive first party data sources including geo-location services, beacons and transaction data for the moviegoers that enter the theaters in our network.
 Using the moviegoer as our filter, we can target specific demographics, genres or layer on other data to provide to our clients with a match against their target audience.
 Digital ads are then distributed through multiple channels, including online and mobile banners, online and mobile pre-roll video and Facebook newsfeeds to reach moviegoers wherever they may be seeking entertainment information and content.

-We sell Cinema Accelerator through a digital sales group that is embedded as part of our national and local sales organizations to enable collaborative, integrated selling.

-We believe that new digital products and revenue could be developed and additional in-theater advertisements could be sold as integrated marketing packages with digital offerings as discussed in "Business - Our Strategy".
+We sell NCM's digital products through a digital sales group that is embedded as part of our national and local sales organizations to enable collaborative, integrated selling.
+We believe that our new and upcoming digital products can be sold with additional in-theater advertisements as integrated marketing packages as discussed in "Business - Our Strategy".
+We plan to continue to invest in our digital platform in 2018.